Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 It can also be used as a way to progress towards unassisted chin-ups and pull-ups.

-The amount of assistance can be adjusted by using a band with different resistances or by adjusting the position of the band.
+The amount of assistance can be adjusted by using a band with different resistances or by adjusting the band’s position.

 - Wrap the band around a pull-up bar and secure it in place by tying a knot.

-- Stand on the floor below the bar, and step into the band, so it is supporting you under your feet.
+- Stand on the floor below the bar and step into the band to support you under your feet.

 - Grasp the pull-up bar with a grip that is slightly wider than shoulder-width.